silviu-toderita/TAG_Machine/MANUAL.md

 ## Initial Setup

 Follow the [setup guide](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md).
 Once finished [Part 5](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md#part-5---tag-machine-settings), you should be on the settings page of the Tag Machine web interface.
+Read the [settings section](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#settings) for more information on how to complete setup.

 ## General Operation